zengjixiang/jina/docs/jina-ai-cloud/login.md

 ### Token Management

-You can follow the GUI to create/delete personal access tokens for your Jina applications.
+You can follow the GUI to create/delete personal access tokens for your Jina-serve applications.

 ```{figure} pat.png
 ```